elptacek/gasas/README.md

 You will be redirected back to the Create service account screen.
 Click CREATE.

-This will create and download a credentials file.
-Guard this thing as if your life depends on it because you won't be able to get another creds file with a private key in it.
+This will create and download a credentials file in JSON.
+Give it a name (eg, credsfile.json) Guard this thing as if your life depends on it because you won't be able to get another creds file with a private key in it.
 You will have to start over from step 4.
 Good luck.
 Once you have downloaded this file (which, btw, you should never, ever display publicly under any circumstances), click DONE.

 ## Authorize this service account to access scopes